 - In another 2- or 3-quart saucepan, melt the 1/2 cup of butter over medium heat.
 Add the flour and cook, stirring constantly with a whisk, for two or three minutes or until the flour is cooked, to form a blond roux.
 Do not allow this to brown.

 - Pour the warmed milk through a sieve into the roux.
-Discard the bay leaves.
+Discard the onion, bay leaves, and peppercorns.
 Heat gently, stirring constantly, until thickened and bubbly.
 Add the salt and pepper and stir.
 Remove the béchamel sauce from the heat.

 - Pour a small amount of the béchamel sauce into the baking dish and spread it around to cover the bottom.